-Maine requires all estates to file a Maine estate tax return, but for deaths in 2013, taxes only estates of more than $2 million.
-In 2012, the exemption amount was $1 million.
+Maine requires all estates to file a Maine estate tax return, but for deaths in 2015, taxes only estates of more than $2 million.

-Estates of up to $5.25 million are currently exempt from federal estate tax.
-So under the law in effect for deaths in 2013, if you leave assets worth more than $2 million but less than $5.25 million, your estate won’t owe federal tax but might still owe Maine estate tax.
-The Maine estate tax rate, however, is much lower than the federal estate tax rate; the maximum rate is 16% for deaths in 2012 and 12% in 2013.
+Estates of up to $5.43 million are currently exempt from federal estate tax.
+So under the law in effect for deaths in 2015, if you leave assets worth more than $2 million but less than $5.43 million, your estate won’t owe federal tax but might still owe Maine estate tax.
+Maine maximum estate tax rate (12%), however, is much lower than the federal estate tax rate (40%).

 Filing the Maine Estate Tax Return